thindil/steamsky/README.md

   http://libre.adacore.com/download/

   At this moment tested compilers (all on Linux) are GCC 7.1 and GNAT GPL 2017.
-  Game not works with old compilers (like GCC 4.9) due to lack of full support for Ada 2012.
+  Game does not works with old compilers (like GCC 4.9) due to lack of full support for Ada 2012.

 * ncurses Ada binding (should be available in most distributions or with ncurses package or as standalone package).
 If not, you can download it from: